atlarge-research/opendc/README.md

 ### API Interaction

 The web-app needs to pull data in from the API of a backend running on a server.
 The functions that call routes are located in `src/api`.
 The actual logic responsible for calling these functions is contained in `src/sagas`.
 These API fetch procedures are written with the help of `redux-saga`.
-Learn more about this way of getting API data in Redux on [their official documentation](https://redux-saga.js.org/).
+The [official documentation](https://redux-saga.js.org/) of `redux-saga` can be a helpful aid in understanding that part of the codebase.